Virtual Learning on Vacation

 Of course, one of the most timeless ways to keep your kids’ thinking caps firmly fastened is with good old-fashioned observation.
 No matter where you are—but especially along the emerald coast of Northwest Florida—there’s so much natural beauty and so many minor miracles to be fascinated by.
 Encouraging your kids to stop and smell the saltwater (so to speak) will ensure they’re always engaged.
 On a typical beach day, there’s a ton to learn!

-Do a deep dive on sea turtle conservation during nesting season from May to October.
-Rent paddleboards and explore one of the 16 artificial reefs that the South Walton Artificial Reef Association has deployed in order to provide a sustainable food source for many of the area’s local species.
-Even just study up on the various beach flag symbols and what they mean, so that you and your kids can better understand the severity of rip tides and currents.
+Do a deep dive on sea turtle conservation from May to October, during nesting season.
+Rent paddleboards and explore one of the 16 artificial reefs the South Walton Artificial Reef Association has deployed in order to provide a sustainable food source for many of the area’s local species.
+Even just study up on the various beach flag symbols and what they mean so that you and your kids can better understand the severity of rip tides and currents.

 However—and whatever—you want to learn, there’s a way to do it in Northwest Florida.
 We look forward to seeing what captures your imagination!

 Sign Up for Vacation Deals